 - Saturday Morning A Grade 1 Day Competition: Waihi Wizards

-- SCCA Trophy Winner Senior Reserve/Second Grade A: Celtic
+- SCCA Trophy Winner Senior Reserve/Second Grade A: Geraldine

-- Woolworths Cup Runner Up in One Day Competition: Pleasant Point
+- Woolworths Cup Runner Up in One Day Competition: Temuka

-- DAILY FREIGHT WAYS One Day Trophy – ROUND ROBIN WINNER: Celtic
+- DAILY FREIGHT WAYS One Day Trophy – ROUND ROBIN WINNER: Pleasant Point

 South Canterbury Cricket is proud to announce, Life Member and former Chairman of the Board, Harvey King has been appointed as South Canterbury Cricket’s Patron.